ev warmup

 So, Are Electric Cars Good in Winter?

 What we need and want from our car varies from person to person.
-That said, AAA advises drivers not to give electric cars the cold shoulder solely because of any winter struggles.
-At worst, driving them this time of year simply requires a touch more planning.
+That said, AAA advises drivers not to give electric cars the cold shoulder solely because of any winter struggles – driving them this time of year simply requires a touch more preparation.

 Furthermore, technology is continually improving, making battery capacity and driving range less of a concern.
-Some electric car companies, for example, are now using heat pump systems that require less energy.
+Some electric car companies, for example, are now using heat pump systems that require less energy than resistant heaters.

 Have more car care questions?
 Leave them in the comments below!